simonw/datasette/docs/contributing.rst

 General guidelines
 ------------------

-* **master should always be releasable**.
+* **main should always be releasable**.
 Incomplete features should live in branches.
 This ensures that any small bug fixes can be quickly released.
 * **The ideal commit** should bundle together the implementation, unit tests and associated documentation updates.
 The commit message should link to an associated issue.
 * **New plugin hooks** should only be shipped if accompanied by a separate release of a non-demo plugin that uses them.